The Best Primary Homework Help Parents Can Give Their Children

 A battle that has been blazing for as long as homework has been handed out to primary school children, the question of whether or not additional after school work is beneficial to children is one without a clear answer.

-Back in 2018, a debate arose amongst Twitter users – some famous, some infamous, and a few regular Joe’s – about the necessity of homework for primary school children.
+Back in 2018, the homework debate rose up again amongst Twitter users – some famous, some infamous, and a few regular Joe’s – about the necessity of homework for primary school children.

 Gary Lineker of Walker crisp and football fame was of the opinion that children “should be allowed to play and enjoy home-life with their parents”, a sentiment that was shared by headteachers also on the platform.